gto76/my-linux-setup/conf-files/debian/README.md

 `auto url=http://gto76.github.io/my-linux-setup/conf-files/debian/preseed.cfg`

 **!!!
 WARNING !!!**
-Installer will automatically partition the hard disk, and hence erase all data (this is OK if you're installing on VirtualBox and have created a **virutal hard drive**).
+Installer will automatically partition the hard disk, and hence erase all data (this is OK if you're installing on VirtualBox because you're using '*virutal hard drive*', which is just an ordinary file in your filesystem, so this will have no effect on your actual hard drive).
 Check the "_preseed.cfg_", line 149 for details.

 #### Main features
 - Will upgrade to testing suite (eternal updates)